jmervine/auto-spotify/README.md

 - Verify the redirect URI is configured in your Spotify app

 **"Failed to authenticate with Spotify"**
-- Check that your Spotify app's redirect URI matches exactly: `http://localhost:8080/callback`
+- Check that your Spotify app's redirect URI matches exactly: `https://localhost:8080/callback`
 - Ensure port 8080 is not in use by another application
 - Try refreshing your browser if the authentication page doesn't load
+- If using HTTPS, your browser may show a security warning for the self-signed certificate - this is normal for localhost development, click "Advanced" and "Proceed to localhost"

 **Songs not found on Spotify**
 - This is normal - not all AI-generated songs exist on Spotify